 - Repurpose your CSR reports.
 Using charts, stories, and photos in your annual reports and newsletters will appeal to stakeholders and shareholders alike.

-Most corporate social responsibility projects won’t deliver an immediate boost in your company’s financial performance.
+Most corporate social responsibility projects won’t deliver an immediate boost to your company’s financial performance.
 But implemented sincerely and leveraged cleverly, they can bring positive publicity, enhance your corporate reputation, and deepen customer engagement – in addition to giving you the satisfaction of knowing you’ve truly assisted someone in need.